Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle has 15 doubles, three triples, a home run and 11 walks while hitting .229.
+- Wendle is batting .230 with 15 doubles, three triples, a home run and 11 walks.

-- Wendle has reached base via a hit in 45 games this season (of 82 played), and had multiple hits in 10 of those games.

-- He has hit a long ball in one of 82 games, and in 0.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.